 Trade data for individual nations have an important impact on currency trends, especially over the medium term.
 Indeed, trade account trends are a key influence on currency valuations due to the impact of supply and demand.

 Trade account data measures the difference between the value of imports coming into a country and the value of exports leaving.
-This is expressed either as a deficit when import value is greater than exports, or a surplus when it is the other way around.
+This is expressed either as a deficit when the import value is greater than exports or a surplus when it is the other way around.
 In the case of major economies, most exports are denominated in the domestic currency such as Sterling or Euros while imports are priced in the currency of origin.
 Looking at the specific bilateral trade between the UK and Germany, exports from the UK to Germany are usually priced in Sterling while UK imports from Germany are priced in Euros.

 There are important complications given that most commodities are priced in dollars, especially crude.
 Some exports are also priced in international currencies.